 The more active repairman is no longer a repairman.
 Rather, he represents the “hardworking hum of a Maytag home.”

-Maytag once owned the whole idea of dependable in marketing major appliances.
+Maytag once owned the whole idea of dependability in marketing major appliances.
 In much of the same way that Volvo once owned the idea of safety, Maytag very successfully owned what is supposed to be a table stake value.

-However, as competitors’ products became more reliable, Maytag shifted its once iconic position.
+However, as competitors’ products became more reliable, Maytag shifted its once-iconic position.

 While the concept of dependability is not as pronounced as it once was, Maytag still weaves it into the fabric of its products, at least in words.
 It talks about its products as being “All kinds of (insert kitchen product category), one kind of dependable” or “You can’t have delectable without dependable.”

 What is odd is that Maytag has nearly dropped all references to dependable in its print ads, with its washers and dryers and kitchen major appliances, instead of focusing on best-in-class cleaning and hard work.
 It is a change for them in the strategy of marketing major appliances